-Carrier screening to detect the presence of heritable genetic defects has been an important element of reproductive health strategies for over 50 years.
-Until recently, however, the practice has been restricted to a limited number of single-gene tests offered mainly to higher-risk individuals or populations based on race, ethnicity, or ancestry.
+Carrier screening is a genetic test used to determine the carrier status and reproductive risk of individuals and couples intending to get pregnant.
+Insights are used in family planning to identify the most promising reproductive options.
+Until recently, the practice has been restricted to a limited number of single-gene tests offered mainly to higher-risk individuals or populations based on race, ethnicity, or ancestry.
 But the landscape of carrier screening and its role in reproductive health are changing fast.

-Keep up with these changes by downloading our interactive carrier screening eBook and learn:
+Keep up with these changes by downloading our interactive carrier screening eBook series: Decoding carrier screening.

-- What important questions are raised with new screening technologies
+- Important questions raised with new screening technologies